soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 Finally, documents can conflict with a DLP policy, but they can also become compliant with a DLP policy.
 For example, if a person adds credit card numbers to a document, it might cause a DLP policy to block access to the document automatically.
 But if the person later removes the sensitive information, the action (in this case, blocking) is automatically undone the next time the document is evaluated against the policy.

 DLP evaluates any content that can be indexed.
-For more information on what file types are crawled by default, see [Default crawled file name extensions and parsed file types in SharePoint Server 2013](https://go.microsoft.com/fwlink/p/?LinkID=627430).
+For more information on what file types are crawled by default, see [Default crawled file name extensions and parsed file types in SharePoint Server](https://go.microsoft.com/fwlink/p/?LinkID=627430).

-### Policy evaluation in Exchange Online, Outlook 2013 and later, and Outlook on the web
+### Policy evaluation in Exchange Online, Outlook, and Outlook on the web

-When you create a DLP policy that includes Exchange Online as a location, the policy's synced from the Office 365 Security &amp; Compliance Center to Exchange Online, and then from Exchange Online to Outlook on the web and Outlook 2013 and later.
+When you create a DLP policy that includes Exchange Online as a location, the policy's synced from the Office 365 Security &amp; Compliance Center to Exchange Online, and then from Exchange Online to Outlook on the web and Outlook.

 When a message is being composed in Outlook, the user can see policy tips as the content being created is evaluated against DLP policies.
 And after a message is sent, it's evaluated against DLP policies as a normal part of mail flow, along with Exchange mail flow rules (also known as transport rules) and DLP policies created in the Exchange admin center (see the next section for more info).
 DLP policies scan both the message and any attachments.

-### Policy evaluation in the Office 2016 desktop programs
+### Policy evaluation in the Office desktop programs

 Excel, PowerPoint, and Word include the same capability to identify sensitive information and apply DLP policies as SharePoint Online and OneDrive for Business.
-These Office 2016 programs sync their DLP policies directly from the central policy store, and then continuously evaluate the content against the DLP policies when people work with documents opened from a site that's included in a DLP policy.
+These Office programs sync their DLP policies directly from the central policy store, and then continuously evaluate the content against the DLP policies when people work with documents opened from a site that's included in a DLP policy.

-DLP policy evaluation in Office 2016 is designed not to affect the performance of the programs or the productivity of people working on content.
+DLP policy evaluation in Office is designed not to affect the performance of the programs or the productivity of people working on content.
 If they're working on a large document, or the user's computer is busy, it might take a few seconds for a policy tip to appear.

 ## Permissions